afittestide/asimi-cli/README.md

 ## ✨ Features

-  **📦 **Integrated Podman Sandboxes** - Agent's shell run in its own container
+  📦 **Integrated Podman Sandboxes** - Agent's shell run in its own container
-- **🎨 vi mimicry ** - Asimi is based on the fittest dev tool and its reincarnations vim an neovim
+- 🎨 **vi mimicry ** - Asimi is based on the fittest dev tool and its reincarnations vim an neovim
-- **🤖 Multiple AI Providers** - Support for ollama, Claude, Gemini and soon, more
+- 🤖 **Multiple AI Providers** - Support for Ollama and Claude foe now.
+More are comming [TODO: Add a link to issues with a label of "new providers"]
+-  **Less Clutter** - Asimi's special files are under `.agents` directory and TOML is used for .conf
-- **🔧 Fast Shell** - Asimi's persistent, containerized shell is running more than 100 times faster
+- 🔧 Fast Shell** - Asimi's persistent, containerized shell is >100 times faster than the others
-- **📊 Context Awareness** - Smart token counting and context visualization
+- 📊 Context Awareness** - Smart token counting and context visualization
-- **🎯 Session Management** - Save and resume your coding sessions
+- 🎯 Session Management** - Save and resume your coding sessions

 We're still missing MCP support.
 If it's critical for you, please consider helping out #